learning-zone/angular-basics/README.md

 </div>

 #### Q. What is metadata?
 Metadata is used to decorate a class so that it can configure the expected behavior of the class.
 The metadata is represented by decorators

-1. **Class decorators**, e.g. @Component and @NgModule
+**1. Class decorators**, e.g. @Component and @NgModule
 ```typescript
 import { NgModule, Component } from '@angular/core';